Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 MESSAGE FROM THE CEO

-The Federal Bridge Corporation Limited (FBCL) has developed its Accessibility Plan for 2023–2025, in accordance with the Accessible Canada Act, to meet its responsibilities.
-This document identifies the priorities and activities that the FBCL will undertake by proactively identifying, removing, and preventing barriers to accessibility for its employees and customers.
-Our corporation will publish progress reports against this plan on an annual basis.
-This plan will be updated every three years as the corporation is committed to continuous consultation of people with disabilities and integrating the feedback received into future plans.
+This Accessibility Plan for 2026-2029 is the second that has been created by The Federal Bridge Corporation Limited (FBCL), in accordance with the Accessible Canada Act, to meet its responsibilities.
+Building upon its learnings from the past three years, this document identifies the priorities and activities that the FBCL will undertake by proactively identifying, removing, and preventing barriers to accessibility for its employees and customers.
+The corporation has shown achievements made against its first Accessibility Plan (published for the 2023-2025 time period) as evidenced in annual progress reports.
+This commitment to communicating progress against this Plan will continue annually.
+Furthermore, this plan will be updated every three years as the corporation is committed to continuous consultation of people with disabilities and integrating the feedback into future plans.
 The FBCL is strongly committed to a barrier-free Canada.

-Our plan highlights the path forward.
-The intent is to identify, remove and prevent barriers in employment; the built environment; information and communication technologies; other communications; the procurement of goods, services and facilities; and the design and delivery of programs and services.
+The Intent of this Plan is to identify, remove and prevent barriers in employment; the built environment; information and communication technologies; other communications; the procurement of goods, services and facilities; and the design and delivery of programs and services.
+By setting targets, the FBCL is holding itself accountable for action.

-Since 2021, the FBCL possesses the prestigious Rick Hansen Foundation Accessibility Certification for its Blues Water Bridge customer-oriented facilities in Point Edward, Ontario.
-Four out of five buildings assessed were found to certify to the minimum standard set by the Foundation, and just as important, recommendations for improvements were presented to the FBCL to improve the level of accessibility at these facilities and potentially obtain the coveted Gold Standard Certification.
-We successfully implemented one of the recommendations and continues to work towards completing the others.
+In 2021, the FBCL was recognized with the prestigious Rick Hansen Foundation Accessibility Certification for its Blue Water Bridge customer-oriented facilities in Point Edward, Ontario.
+Four out of five buildings assessed were found to certify to the minimum standard set by the Foundation.
+Importantly, recommendations for improvements were presented to the FBCL to improve the level of accessibility at these facilities and potentially obtain the coveted Gold Standard Certification.
+In an effort of continuous improvement, the FBCL has worked to achieve most of these recommendations within our 2023-2025 Accessibility Plan, and this current Plan continues to work towards completing the remaining others and reapplying for the Gold Standard Certification.

-Our organization takes pride in these achievements.
-However, there is more work to be done.
-I have confidence this plan will guide us in the right direction to implement the important activities that need to be undertaken to improve accessibility within our organization.
+Meeting the needs of all Canadians who may pass through, or be employed in, our facilities, is something that the FBCL continues to strive towards.
+This is not an aim towards a destination, but a journey on which the FBCL is committed to continuing.
+I have confidence this plan will continue to guide us along this journey and allow us to implement the important activities that need to be undertaken to improve accessibility within our organization.
 The FBCL is committed to providing all Canadians with access at its border crossing, as well as being an employer of choice for people with disabilities who can contribute to our ongoing success.
 Our corporation is driven to offer the most open, accessible, and welcoming crossings for all Canadians and visitors.

 Natalie Kinloch